By Daniela Dimitrova, Iowa State University and Emel Ozdora Aksak, Bilkent University

 A growing body of research on coverage of refugees shows that news media play a critical role in shaping public perceptions.
 Refugees are often portrayed as intruders, threatening and dangerous for the location population.
 National media’s depictions of asylum seekers tend to be negative, entering the host country illegally and en masse.

-Portrayals of the refugees as victims and employing humanitarian lens tends to be less common.
+Portrayals of the refugees as victims and employing humanitarian lens tend to be less common.
 These media representations may negatively shape how host nations perceive and treat refugee communities.
-The negative representations in mass media coupled with what political sociologist Hande Paker said is “the social and political context within which civil society acts” may shape public attitudes in certain ways and potentially lead to public resentment towards refugees.
+The negative representations in mass media coupled with what political sociologist Hande Paker said are “the social and political context within which civil society acts” may shape public attitudes in certain ways and potentially lead to public resentment towards refugees.

 Understanding the overall discourse surrounding the issue of refugees is important for evaluating how different national actors have positioned themselves in regard to international migration and refugee status.